Masters of the Universe (2026 film): Pre-production

 In November 2023, it was revealed that Amazon MGM Studios was eyeing to purchase the film rights.
-In February 2024, it was announced that Travis Knight was in final talks to replace the Nee brothers and become the new director of the film, with Chris Butler hired to rewrite the screenplay.
+In February 2024, it was announced that Travis Knight was in final talks to replace the Nee brothers and become the new director of the film, with frequent collaborator Chris Butler hired to rewrite the screenplay.
 In May 2024, it was officially confirmed that Knight would direct the film for Amazon MGM.
 Production designer Guy Hendrix Dyas joined the project to oversee visual world-building and character design.
 Richard Sale served as the costume designer.

+Ultimately, Butler alongside the writing team of the Nee brothers and Callaham received "screenplay by" credit, while the Nee brothers with the writing duo of Litvak and Finch received "story by" credit.
+Offscreen "additional literary material credit" went to Lindsey Anderson Beer, Will Beall, Peter Craig, David Odell (writer of the 1987 Masters of the Universe film), Rossio, McG, Goyer, Justin Rhodes, Yost, Jason Keller, Marcum, Holloway, Christopher Ford, Wenk, Chris Shafer, Paul Vicknair, and Wadlow.